hivemq/mqtt-cli/docs/07_configuration.md

 # Default Properties
 ***

-HiveMQ-CLI uses some default values which can be overwritten.
+MQTT CLI uses some default values which can be overwritten.
-HiveMQ-CLI stores the default values in a properties file which is located under the user home directory of your OS under `~/.hivemq-cli/config.properties`.
+MQTT CLI stores the default values in a properties file which is located under the user home directory of your OS under `~/.mqtt-cli/config.properties`.

 On the first successful execution of the CLI this file will be generated and will look like the following example: